 Recruiting Poster 1914 for the Public Schools Battalions of the Royal Fusiliers (City of London Regiment).
 The inducement is Regular Army rates of pay including separation allowances.
 Separation allowances were not on entitlement n enlistment before 4 August 1914 nor after 1918.

-Article and images contributed by Dr John Black
+Article by Dr John Black

 John Black will be giving a presentation at the Midlands (East) branch of the Western Front Association on 14 April 2017.
 Find out more about his talk here: 'Nellie Hurcomb and the Army Pay Office, Nottingham'